 Directional shapes may excel in going forward without the compromise of still having to ride great in switch, even though they may be able to ride switch, that surly wont be their strongest skill.
 They're usually made for specific end results like being better at carving / riding fast, riding powder effortlessly...
 Directional shapes are mostly used in snowboards made for powder / freeride / speed (carving) / all mountain.
 Found in snowboards described as "directional" and "directional twin".

-On a snowboard with a directional shape (that may be called directional twin or directional) one or more of the following things occur:
+On a snowboard with a directional shape, the shape is not the same on both sides.
+One or more of the following things occur: